We can’t have a repeat of the Lakeridge Tennis Club debacle.

 The last time development was promised to enhance the community and support the economic viability of the Lakeridge pool, clubhouse, and tennis facilities, Reno Land did a bait and switch.
 Could it be that Duncan Golf is following their approach?

 In September 2019, Reno Land’s rezoning application included retaining many of the club amenities.
-However, months after the Community Commercial zoning was approved, the Lakeridge Tennis Club was demolished and the property sold to Lyon Living who received approval to build eight four-story apartment buildings.
+However, months after the General Commercial zoning was approved, the Lakeridge Tennis Club was demolished and the property sold to Lyon Living who received approval to build eight four-story apartment buildings.
 The property is being sold again on the now approved plans to allow for four five-story apartment buildings adjacent to one and two story residential uses.
 Could something like this happen to the Lakeridge Golf Course?

 “The current neighborhoods within the Master Planned Community of Lakeridge that surround the golf course have grown and developed with the presumption that the golf course would remain an open space… Losing open space has impacts to elements such as public value, viewsheds, traffic and overall neighborhood character…”